adrybakov/rad-tools/docs/source/tb2j_plotter.rst

         *type* : str

+.. _tb2j_plotter_output-dir:

 ``--output-dir``, ``-op``

-    Relative or absolute path to the directory for saving outputs.
+    Relative or absolute path to the folder for saving outputs.

-    If the directory does not exist then it is created from the specified path.
+    If the folder does not exist then it is created from the specified path.
-    The creation is applied recursevly to the path, starting from the right until the existent directory is reached.
+    The creation is applied recursevly to the path, starting from the right until the existing folder is reached.

         *default* : current directory

         *type* : str

+.. _tb2j_plotter_output-name:

 ``--output-name``, ``-on``

     Seedname for the output files.

-    Output file will have the following name structure:
+    Output files will have the following name structure:
-    *seedname*.*display_data_type*.png
+    *output-name.display_data_type.png*

         *default* : exchange

         *type* : str

+    See also: :ref:`example <tb2j_plotter_example>`

+.. _tb2j_plotter_what-to-plot:

 ``--what-to-plot``, ``-wtp``